How to Choose Upholstery Fabrics

 As tempting as it might be to simply select a fabric that you love, our designers advise putting practicality ahead of aesthetics to ensure your furniture lasts a long time.
 “The number one factor that I would consider when choosing upholstery fabric is where the piece of furniture will be sitting and what function it will have,” Saunders says.
 Think about how you’ll be using your furniture, as well as who will be using it.
 A sitting room sofa that’s going to be enjoyed by children and pets, for example, will need to be upholstered in a really durable fabric, whereas an occasional chair in a dressing room can afford to be less hard-wearing, as it won’t be as frequently used.

 A good way to determine how durable a fabric is is to look for technical indicators.
 Every fabric sold in the UK should have undergone an industry standard test, such as the Martindale or Wyzanbeek tests, which determines how much wear a fabric can take before it begins to deteriorate.
 The result is known as a rub count.
-In our made-to-order seating collection, Tailored by OKA, we offer laundered linen, which has a rub count of 30,000; stonewashed linen, which has a rub count of 22,000; cotton velvet, which has a rub count of 20,000; and our recently launched synthetic fabric, ‘clever’ velvet, which has a rub count of more than 100,000.
+In our made-to-order seating collection, Tailored by OKA, we offer laundered linen, which has a rub count of 30,000; stonewashed linen, which has a rub count of 22,000; cotton velvet, which has a rub count of 20,000; and our recently launched synthetic fabrics, ‘clever’ linen and ‘clever’ velvet, both of which have rub counts of more than 100,000.
 If you’re looking for a really hard-wearing upholstery fabric, then “you’ll want something that has a high rub count,” explains Gammon.
 “A heavy linen or clever velvet are no brainers for pieces that are going to get a lot of use.”

 Another technical indicator to look out for is colour fastness.
 This determines how long a fabric will last when kept in a location that receives direct sunlight.
 The scale goes from 1 to 8, and the higher the number, the more resistant the fabric will be.
 If you’re planning to keep your sofa or chair by a window, you’ll want to look for a fabric that has a high rating to ensure it looks fresher for longer.